mmakaay/flask_micron/documentation/developers/environment.rst

     the code.
 Just like jsline, Pylint will hurt your feelings, but all for the greater good.
   - `Sphinx`_: The tool that is used to produce this documentation.

+The command ``python setup.py develop`` installs Flask-Micron from the project source directory in the virtual environment in development mode.
+This means that changes to the source code will be available immediately in the virtual environment.